parrt/msds692/hw/search.md

     """
 ```

-*Notice that we are only computing hash codes for strings and integers.* The hash code for a string could be just the sum of all of all the character ASCII codes, via `ord()`, but that would mean a lot of collisions like `pots` and `stop`.
+*We are only computing hash codes for string and integer keys but mapped values can be of any type.* The hash code for a string could be just the sum of all of all the character ASCII codes, via `ord()`, but that would mean a lot of collisions like `pots` and `stop`.
 A collision is when different keys hash to the same bucket.
 Ideally we would have one association per bucket.
 The "distribution" of elements to buckets is a function of how many buckets we have and how good our hash function is.
 The multiplication by prime number 31 starts shifting the bits around and gets a bit of "randomness" into our key computation.

 The hash code is not directly used to get the bucket index because the hash code will typically be many times larger than the number of buckets.
 The index of a bucket is the hash code modulo the number of buckets: